 Why send weather alerts by text?

-Here’s why.
 Firstly, text messages offer the benefit of being sent and received more or less instantly, at the click of a button.
 In a disaster situation, time is of the essence, and you can’t afford to risk the message being delayed.
-Even highly visible channels like radio or T.V. aren’t capable of delivering a life-saving message to individuals as speedily as text.
+An example is a local office building full of workers unaware that a destructive hurricane is going to blow through the building later that day.
+If each worker could receive alerts to get everybody evacuated, a lot of money and even lives can be saved.
+Even highly visible channels like radio or T.V. aren’t capable of delivering a life-saving message to individuals as speedily as text and let's be honest, most of us don't have a TV located in our back pocket at all times.

-Emergency and weather alerts text messages - uses
+Uses for emergency and weather alert text messages

-Several organisations and businesses are already sending out weather warnings straight to mobile devices.
-Take a look at these examples below and learn how else weather alert texts could potentially be used.
+Several organisations and businesses are already sending out local weather warnings and local weather alerts straight to mobile devices.
+Take a look at these examples below and learn how else weather text alerts could potentially be used.

 Third-party weather apps